SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Lawo_V_pro8.md

 ### Outputs

-Contains tables with all ouputs.
+Contains tables with all outputs.

 ### Video Matrix